Replacement Trees

 Replacement trees will be distributed on a first-come, first-serve basis while supplies last.
 If your preferred replacement tree is not available at the time of distribution, you will be provided with a healthy alternative.
 Specific tree species cannot be reserved ahead of the event.

-- American beautyberry ( Callicarpa americana) - Available in Clinton
+• American beautyberry ( Callicarpa americana) - Available in Clinton, Greenwood and Florence

 A large, native shrub known for its striking, iridescent pink to purple fruit that clings to its long, arching, woody branches.
 American Beautyberry typically grows to a height and spread of 3-5 feet, though it can reach a maximum height of 9 feet.
 Tiny, whiteish-pink flowers form in dense clusters at leaf bases around stems.
 Smooth bark appears reddish brown on younger stems later fading to a light brown color.
 Elliptically shaped leaves, popularly browsed by white-tailed deer, fade to a light green to yellow fall color.
 Seeds and berry clusters are important foods for many species of birds, particularly the Northern Bobwhite.

-- American snowbell ( Styrax americanus) - Available in Hampton, Marion and Clinton
+• American snowbell ( Styrax americanus) - Available in Hampton, Marion, Clinton and Columbia

 A large deciduous, slender-branched shrub or small tree with showy, white, bell-shaped flowers and a graceful, arching crown.
 Mature height ranges from 6-12 feet When in bloom, pendulous clusters of flowers abundantly cover the plant, exuding a sweetly fragrant aura.
 This native plant attracts many pollinators species of bees, butterflies, and moths.
 Plant in full sun to partial shade in acidic, well-drained or moist-wet soil.

-- Bald cypress ( Taxodium distichum) - Available in Clinton
+• Bald cypress ( Taxodium distichum) - Available in Clinton, Columbia and Florence

 Bald cypress is a large, needle-leaf, cone-bearing tree with a pyramidal shape, spreading crown and soft, feathery leaves.
 It reaches heights of 70-100 feet with narrower spread of 20-35 feet.
 Although this tree occurs in moist-wet soils, naturally, it is a superior selection in the urban environment, lending great versatility and tolerance of harsh, urban conditions, including heat, drought, diseases, and variable soil moisture.
 Bark is thin, fibrous, and light gray to reddish-brown.
 Small, one-inch, rounded cone fruits are produced each year, and fall color reveals a lovely, rich, bronze-reddish color.
 Bald cypress can be planted in full sun or partial shade.